Crunch-io/ta-da/content/dev/features/dataset-folders.md

 ## What are Dataset Folders?

-Dataset folders allow datasets to be organized into folders similar to what you would see in a file system like Windows Explorer or MacOS Finder.
+Dataset folders allow datasets to be organized into folders in a similar manner to a file system such as Windows Explorer or MacOS Finder.
 Folders make finding, organizing, and sharing data more intuitive:

 * Folders can be used to organize large collections of datasets into more manageable units.
-If your organization imports data from many sources or has a large archive of previously imported data, now you can organize the datasets by source, time of import, subject, etc.
+If your organization imports data from many sources or has a large archive of previously imported data, now you can organize the datasets by source, time of import/survey, subject, etc.

 * Editors can grant access to different folders to different sets of users.
 Multiple clients (or multiple groups or teams within a client) can be granted access to just the data you want to show them, and furthermore, you can move a dataset into a folder to instantly make it available to all users who have access to that folder.